yizhan-tech/project_kick/README.md

 ## 1. Repository Structure

-### 1.1 football_metrics

-This module contains implementations and experiments around football analytics metrics that aim to quantify tactical structure, player contribution, and contextual game value.

 ### 1.1 Football Metrics

 This module contains implementations and experiments around football analytics metrics that aim to quantify tactical structure, player contribution, and contextual game value.